GPUOpen-Tools/GPU-Reshape/Documentation/Build.md

 ## Supported environments

 A minimum version of CMake 3.17 is required to configure and build the project.
+Additionally, pulled dependencies expect the following tools to be installed on the system:

+- Python 3.x

 ### Windows